pexip/os-systemd/docs/BOOT_LOADER_SPECIFICATION.md

 extension `.efi`.
 Support for images of this type is of course specific to systems with EFI firmware.
 Ignore this section if you work on systems not supporting EFI.

+Type #2 file names should be chosen from the same restricted character set as Type #1 described above (but use a different file name suffix of `.efi` instead of `.conf`).

 Images of this type have the advantage that all metadata and payload that makes up the boot entry is monopolized in a single PE file that can be signed